 Lisa – So we’ve got live music, and we’ve got picnic campus going out, and we’ve got, you know, all sorts.
 So, you know, we’ve tried to replace it with, you know, with virtual events.
 And, you know, so we have recognising customer Excellence Awards, which are just twice yearly.
-And where we recognise within the customer service centres, and those individuals that have gone above and beyond and they’re there, their submission interview awards come from their colleagues without their Rep. You know, they’re the applications have put in their cases put forward by one of their colleagues and we reward and we used to take the people who’ve been recognised away for a day over to York for the day go racing or whatever.
-We’ve replaced that now with a virtual get together, it’s not that exciting is that you’re racist because it’s, it’s a glass of champagne with me.
+And where we recognise within the customer service centres, and those individuals that have gone above and beyond and their submission interview awards come from their colleagues without their Rep. You know, they’re the applications have put in their cases put forward by one of their colleagues and we reward and we used to take the people who’ve been recognised away for a day over to York for the day go racing or whatever.
+We’ve replaced that now with a virtual get together, it’s not as exciting as the racing because it’s, it’s a glass of champagne with me.
 But rather than spending the money on that whatever was, you know, we, we give out more vouchers they get they get vouchers that they can go and go and spend and they can tell us where you know which retailer they want the vouchers for or whatever.
 So we’ve shifted it and they still get the recognition, but in a different way, you know, and individual teams have done different things.
 And you know, we have, we have, you know, silly hat day where everybody’s wearing a silly hat and we do Zoom calls where they’ve all got silly hats on.
-So you can, it’s not the same but you you have to put effort into doing something to to retain that engagement because you can’t just leave people to work up to that on their own devices and expect engagement to stay where it is and as you said the arrangement in bgl contact centres is absolutely phenomenonal.
+So you can, it’s not the same but you you have to put effort into doing something different to retain that engagement because you can’t just leave people to work up to that on their own devices and expect engagement to stay where it is and as you said the arrangement in bgl contact centres is absolutely phenomenonal.

 Matt – What do you think about the engagement from customers?
 I think you touched on it that your NPS had kind of gone through the roof.
-And during the kind of the traitors we’ve been going through, do you think, coming out of this, that that pattern is going to continue?
+And during the kind of the crisis we’ve been going through, do you think, coming out of this, that that pattern is going to continue?
 Or kind of what’s your your thoughts?
 What are you seeing?